 Best Online Technology Programs in Prescott, AZ (2026)

 Prescott, Arizona has a population of about 46,744.
 The city’s median household income is $69,151 (Census ACS 2023, 5-year).
 About 41.1% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited technology programs within 100 miles of Prescott, with tuition ranging from $2,712 to $18,426 per year.
+Our directory has 27 accredited schools offering technology programs near Prescott, with tuition ranging from $2,712 to $18,426 per year for indexed programs.
 In the Prescott Valley-Prescott, AZ metro area, the top-earning technology-related role is Computer and Information Systems Manager at a median $132,170 annually (BLS OEWS, May 2024).

 Closest Technology Schools to Prescott